Commonfare-net/commonshare/README.md

 - recommenderdata.gexf: Contains a cleaned version of the original GEXF, used for generating story recommendations

-### Instructions for use

-1. Put GEXF file in the `data/input` directory
-2. Change directory to `python/` and run `python parsegexf ../data/input/<YOUR_FILE_NAME>`
-3. JSON files will be output into the `data/output` directory as described above

 ## Docker image
-A very basic Docker image is available to run the python scripts `parsegexf.py` and `pagerank.py`.
+A very basic Docker image is available to run the python scripts `parsegexf.py` and `pagerank.py`, the methods of which are exposed through a simple web API, as described below.
-No service is running within the docker image at the time of writing but it sets up a python environment with all the dependencies and it runs either of the scripts when the user runs the image.

 Input and output data is exchanged through the files in `./data` directory which is mounted as a volume.